yusiangeng/recursive-descent-parser/README.md

 Run `build/run-tests`.
 Tests are defined in `tests` folder.

-Tests are also run on GitHub Actions runners using `ubuntu-latest`, `macos-latest`, and `windows-2019`.
+Tests are also run on GitHub Actions runners using `ubuntu-22.04` and `macos-14`.

 ## Third Party Libraries used